rcgsheffield/Sheffield_RCC_Docs/global.rst

 .. warning::

     This documentation is for a pilot service.
-    It is likely incomplete or may be inaccurate as the service environment is developed.
+    It is likely incomplete or may be inaccurate as the service is developed.